tegaki-tegaki/artspambot/README.md

 # artspambot

 ## READ THIS FIRST (important tidbits)
-- when things go wrong, the artspambot may very well 'spam' your social media outlets.
+- when things go wrong, the artspambot may very well _spam_ your social media outlets.
 If you have no fans & followers however, you have nothing to lose! (or rather, no followers to disappoint / spam)
 - when I made this, i made it for myself... so it's not guaranteed to work for others, and I _know_ there's work to be done before this becomes user friendly!... the code comes as-is.
 - swapping out postgres for sqlite is currently an exercise to the reader! (note. it's _most_ likely easier to swap out postgres than to do the whole postgres + flyway setup described here...
 YMMV).